• Skip to primary navigation

 You can see flaking below the wood trim and white efflorescence in the concrete

-There was also a thin layer of efflorescence on the surface of the concrete where tiles had lifted, as well as some small pitting due to the moisture collecting under the tiles.
+There was also a thin layer of efflorescence on the surface of the concrete where the vinyl tiles had lifted.
+This included concrete dusting along the wall.
+We even encountered some minor pitting due to the moisture collecting under the tiles.

 Another problem was that the concrete surface seemed soft.
 We confirmed our suspicions when we put some deep gouges in the surface with the screwdriver test.
 This wasn’t good.
-Epoxy can delaminate under stress when applied to a soft concrete surface.
-It will actually take a layer of the soft concrete right up with it.
+Epoxy can delaminate when applied to a soft concrete surface.

-At this point it was decided to go ahead with grinding.
-We wanted to see if the soft upper layer could be removed to expose harder concrete underneath in hopes that it was just a result of a poor job of finishing the concrete.
+At this point, it was decided to go ahead and grind the concrete to prep for the epoxy.
+We wanted to see if the soft upper layer could be removed to expose harder concrete underneath.
+We hoped that the soft surface was the result of a poor job of finishing the concrete.
 If this was the case, then we would be able to continue with the epoxy coating.

 The surface looked good after grinding before we did the screwdriver test